This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 50.

-- If the actual memory size of the tenant is 8 GB or less, the value is automatically adjusted to
+- If the actual memory of the tenant is 8 GB or less, the value is automatically adjusted to

-Query index memory estimation and actual usage
+Query the estimated and actual memory usage of indexes

-Syntax and description for vector index creation
+Syntax and description

 - The